-Insert the closing spring gag plate (1, Fig.4) by opening the closing spring gag hole cover and inserting the tip of the gag plate between the end of the spring and the spring guide and engaging the detentes on the gag plate into the slots in the closing spring guide.
+Insert the closing spring gag plate (1, Fig. 4) by opening the closing spring gag hole cover and inserting the tip of the gag plate between the end of the spring and the spring guide and engaging the detentes on the gag plate into the slots in the closing spring guide.
 Note that when the closing spring guide is exposed for gagging, an interference angle is exposed on the left side of the breaker (1, Fig. 11).
 With the closing spring in the gagged position, this angle will provide interference preventing use of the lift truck and racking of the breaker element.
-No attempt should be made to alter, modify or othewise make inoperative this safety feature.
+No attempt should be made to alter, modify or otherwise make inoperative this safety feature.
 With the gag plate in position, depress the manual close button.
 This action will partially discharge the closing spring and also partially close the vacuum interrupter contacts.
 Do not energize the secondary control circuit at this time.

 7.4.
-SLOW CLOSING STATES
+SLOW CLOSING STOFF IPS US

-To manually slow close the breaker contacts, put the manual charge handle on the manual charge lever and move the handle up and down.
+To manually slow close the breaker contacts, install the closing spring gag, as described above, then put the manual charge handle on the manual charge lever and move the handle up and down.
 The breaker will be fully closed when the spring charge indicator shows "CHARGED".

-CAUTION: WITH THE GAG PLATE INSTALLED.
-THE BREAKER CLOSED AND OPENING SPRINGS CHARGED, THE BREAKER CAN BE TRIPPED AT FULL SPEED.
+CAUTION: WITH THE GAG PLATE INSTALLED, THE BREAKER CLOSED, AND OPENING SPRINGS CHARGED, THE BREAKER CAN BE TRIPPED AT FULL SPEED.